 Value Chain Analysis Template

-Understand the value your business has delivered to your customers with the value chain analysis template.
+Understand the value your business provides to customers and improve your performance.

 About the Porter’s Value Chain Model (aka Value Chain Analysis template)